Open Portal

 The CSV file needs to be placed in a specific folder for the EA to find it.
 Follow these steps.

+Open Data Folder from MT5.
 In MetaTrader 5, click on the File menu and select Open Data Folder.

 Open Data Folder in MT5